A photo of happy volunteers

 1986 - Present

 In 1986, the Utah affiliate was re-established as a locally operated 501(c)3 nonprofit.
 Our services began with opening the Salt Lake City detoxification center.
 Since 1989, Volunteers of America, Utah, has continued to grow its services and programs.
-These services now include programs in areas such as homelessness, substance abuse, addiction, mental health, domestic violence, and other critical service gaps in our community.
+These services now include programs in homelessness, substance abuse, addiction, mental health, domestic violence, and other critical service gaps in our community.
+Today, VOA Utah is one of the most prominent human services organizations in the Salt Lake Valley.

 Photo of school kids in front of a VOA sign in the 1940's